skyshore2001/vgdb-vim/__README__.txt

 VGdb command has the same effect as you input in the __VGDB__ window. e.g. >

 	:VGdb next

+6) Execution point jump

+VGdb provides simple jump by pressing "\ju" on the new position.
+More, it supports cross-function jump.
+Here's an example: >
+	void Fun1()
+	{
+	..
+Fun2();
+		printf("OK\n");  // <- you want come there directly
+	}
+	void Fun2()
+	{
+	=>	printf("Fun2\n"); // current execution position
+		...
+	}

+It is in Fun2 but you want to directly jump back to the caller Fun1() and continue running.
+You first switch the frame into Fun1, e.g. >
+	:VGdb up
+Then move the cursor to the new line and press "\ju".
+VGdb will fix the stack besides jumping.

 ==============================================================================
 *5* Preview variable (auto expand)			*vgdb-preview*